 Steve Gourlay, MBBS, FRACP, Ph.D.

-Prior to joining Principia, Dr. Gourlay was a partner at GBS Venture Partners, a specialist life sciences investment firm, where he served as both investment manager and consultant clinical development advisor across the portfolio.
+Prior to his current role, Dr. Gourlay was Chief Medical Officer at Principia Biopharma from 2014.
+Dr. Gourlay previously was a partner at GBS Venture Partners, a specialist life sciences investment firm, where he served as both investment manager and consultant clinical development advisor across the portfolio.
 Previously, he held positions of increasing responsibility at Genentech, Inc., most recently as Senior Director, Clinical & Experimental Pharmacology and Toxicology.
 Dr. Gourlay holds a medical degree from the University of Melbourne, a Ph.D. in medicine from Monash University and an M.B.A. from Macquarie University.

 CHIEF BUSINESS OFFICER